paymill/paymill-documentation/guides/reference/credit-card-frame.html.md

 }, callback);
 ```

 Alternatively, you can take over the resizing process by providing a custom resizing function.
 The iframe will still have width and height set to `100%` in the beginning, but your function will be called each time the iframe needs a resize.
-It will be passed an `attrs` parameter containing relevant attributes (currently only the content’s height) so you can manipulate the container element accordingly.
+It will be passed an `attrs` parameter containing relevant attributes (currently only the content's height) so you can manipulate the container element accordingly.

 ```